Mercedes EQS range, battery & charging

 Unsurprisingly, due to the gigantic battery, it takes a long time to recharge the EQS.
 Fully recharging from flat using an 11kW home wallbox (if your house has a three-phase supply) or public charging point will take just under 12 hours.
 However, the same top-up from a more common 7.4kW wallbox will take over 17 hours.

 Thankfully, the EQS also boasts impressive rapid-charging capability, with a maximum speed of 200kW.
-Find one of the few 350kW ultra-rapid charging points in the UK and you can take the EQS from 10-80% capacity in just over half an hour.
+That may not be as fast as the 800-volt-equipped Porsche Taycan and Audi e-tron GT, but it’s good enough to take any EQS from 10-80% capacity in just over half an hour via a 350kW ultra-rapid charge point.